MattechLab/sops/docs/data-collection/data-collection_visuo.md

 - Click the switch button to share your PC.
 - Switch the SyncBox on using the button on the right side.
 - Change the SyncBox correctly to send the triggers (Corresponding to push the key-button “S” from keyboard).
 Take the SyncBox and go on “Simulation” mode.
-- Then, change the parameters in the main menu modifying the pulse length at 100ms and the TR time at 650ms.
+- Then, change the parameters in the main menu modifying the pulse length at 100ms and the TR time at 650ms. <- CAREFUL!
+This set-up is intrinsically linked to the capability of receiving / sending the trigger, therefore it's sequence sensitive.
+We need to put an extra care to this, and anyways, this should be a work in progress section (same as points above -> and it applies to all sections (Data collection))
 - Push the enter button  and the syncbox will be now waiting for the scanner's trigger signal to forward it.
 ![syncbox4](../assets/images/syncbox4.jpg "Gas Analyzer front"){ width=40% }
 ![syncbox5](../assets/images/syncbox5.png "Gas Analyzer front"){ width=40% }